CALL FOR PAPERS

 As all submissions and subsequent communications will be done online, you will be required to provide an active Email address that you check at least once a week.
 The confirmation of this working Email address is the first step to making a submission.

 Click here for your submission.
-You may submit your abstracts starting March 5, 2018.
-If the link does not take you to the appropriate web page, make sure you are online and paste the following address to your browser https://www.papconvention.org/call-papers.
+If the link does not take you to the appropriate web page, make sure you are online and paste the following address to your browser pap_1962_08 [at] yahoo.com (http://papconvention.org/call-papers).

 After successfully submitting your abstract, it shall be evaluated and screened by the Scientific Program Committee.
-Accepted papers shall be notified through the verified Email address by Monday, June 18, 2018.
+Accepted papers shall be notified through the verified Email address by 3rd week of June 2019.
 This acceptance letter from the Scientific Program Committee will also serve as the official letter of invitation.